Gwen Stacy (The Amazing Spider-Man film series): The Amazing Spider-Man 2 (2014)

 Gwen graduates high school as valedictorian.
 She ends her relationship with Peter after she sees that he is uncommitted due to his guilt about not honoring her father's wishes.

-At Oscorp, Gwen meets Max Dillon, where she finds out that he is obsessed with Spider-Man.
 She later meets up with Peter again, trying to maintain their friendship.
 She tells Peter that she is applying for a scholarship to Oxford University, meaning she has to move to England if she succeeds.

-Max, having suffered an industrial accident and become Electro, shuts off the power to Times Square whilst looking for electricity to power himself.
+At Oscorp, Gwen meets Max Dillon, where she finds out that he is obsessed with Spider-Man.
+Later on, Max, having suffered an industrial accident and become Electro, shuts off the power to Times Square while looking for electricity to power himself.
 Gwen recognizes Max and realizes that Oscorp is covering up the potential scandal; Donald Menken, a high ranking and mutinous Oscorp board member, decides that she is a threat, fires her and targets her for elimination.

-Gwen gets the position at Oxford.
+Gwen gets the scholarship to Oxford.
 Before she leaves, Peter catches up to her and declares his love for her, agreeing to accompany her to England.
 They are interrupted by an intentional blackout caused by Electro which endangers the entire city.
-Despite Peter's best efforts to keep Gwen out of harm's way, she follows him and helps him defeat Electro by overloading him with electricity and restoring power.
+Despite Peter's best efforts to keep Gwen out of harm's way, she follows him and helps him defeat Electro by overloading him with electricity.
 Just after they do so, Harry Osborn arrives, now the Green Goblin, having figured out Spider-Man's identity and wanting revenge for being refused a potentially life-saving blood transfusion.
-Goblin kidnaps Gwen and drops her from the top of a clock tower.
-Despite defeating the Goblin, Peter is unable to save her and subsequently ends his career as Spider-Man out of guilt and heartbreak.
+He kidnaps Gwen and drops her from the top of a clock tower.
+Peter catches her with a webline but it stretches too far, and Gwen hits the ground, dying instantly.
+Peter subsequently ends his career as Spider-Man out of guilt and heartbreak.
 However, months later, he rewatches Gwen's graduation speech, which motivates him to swing back into action.
 (Note: After Peter is temporarily transported to an alternate reality in Spider-Man: No Way Home, he reveals that Gwen's death still haunts him and that he became more brutal while fighting crime.
 Later on, Peter achieves his redemption when he manages to catch the other Peter's girlfriend MJ as she is falling, preventing her from meeting the same fate as Gwen.
 He returns to his universe as a happier and more optimistic man.)